Tony Pollard: 2019 season

 Pollard was selected by the Dallas Cowboys in the fourth round (128th overall) in the 2019 NFL draft.

-Pollard had 13 carries for 24 yards in his NFL debut in Week 1 against the New York Giants in the 35–17 victory.
-During Week 3 against the Miami Dolphins, Pollard posted his first career 100+-yard game as he finished with 103 rushing yards on 13 carries and a touchdown as the Cowboys won 31–6.
-During Week 15 against the Los Angeles Rams, Pollard finished with 131 rushing yards on 12 attempts, including a 44-yard touchdown as the Cowboys won 44–21.
-Overall, in his rookie season, he finished with 86 carries for 455 rushing yards and two rushing touchdowns to go along with 15 receptions for 107 receiving yards and one receiving touchdown.
+Pollard had 13 carries for 24 yards in his NFL debut during the season-opening 35–17 victory over the New York Giants.
+Two weeks later against the Miami Dolphins, Pollard posted his first career 100+-yard game as he finished with 13 carries for 103 yards and a touchdown in the 31–6 victory.
+During Week 15 against the Los Angeles Rams, Pollard finished with 12 carries for 131 yards and a 44-yard touchdown in the 44–21 victory.

+Pollard finished his rookie season with 86 carries for 455 yards and two touchdowns to go along with 15 receptions for 107 yards and a touchdown in 15 games and no starts.

 2020 season

 Pollard continued his role as a backup to Ezekiel Elliott to go along with some kickoff return duties in the 2020 season.

-In Week 15 against the San Francisco 49ers, Pollard recorded 132 yards from scrimmage and two rushing touchdowns during the 41–33 win.
-Overall, he appeared in all 16 games, of which he started two, in the 2020 season.
-He finished with 101 carries for 435 rushing yards and four rushing touchdowns to go along with 28 receptions for 193 receiving yards and one receiving touchdown.
+During Week 15 against the San Francisco 49ers, Pollard recorded 132 yards from scrimmage and two rushing touchdowns in the 41–33 victory.

+Pollard finished his second professional season with 101 carries for 435 yards and four touchdowns to go along with 28 receptions for 193 yards and a touchdown in 16 games and two starts.

 2021 season

-Pollard playing against the Washington Football Team in 2021.

-In Week 2, against the Los Angeles Chargers, Pollard totaled 137 scrimmage yards in the 20–17 victory.
-In Week 5, against the Giants, Pollard totaled 103 scrimmage yards in the 44–20 victory.
-Pollard finished the 2021 season with 130 carries for 719 rushing yards and two rushing touchdowns to go along with 39 receptions for 337 receiving yards in 15 games.
+During Week 2 against the Los Angeles Chargers, Pollard had 137 scrimmage yards in the 20–17 victory.
+Three weeks later against the Giants, Pollard recorded 103 scrimmage yards in the 44–20 victory.

+Pollard finished the 2021 season with 130 carries for 719 yards and two touchdowns to go along with 39 receptions for 337 yards in 15 games.